We are not affiliated with any other restaurant. Our only locations are in Garden Grove, Westminster, and Rolling Hills Estates, CA. Thank you.

 Preparation before cooking.
 We wash our bones and try to get rid of any residues from the processing plant.
 This will ensure our broth is clean and nice in color.
 We also check the bone for quality prior to putting them in our pot to cook it.
 This broth is crucial to our pho so we take this step really seriously.

 The final product that go into your bowl of pho is a many step process.
-We combine the broth broth to the meat broth in order to create an interesting bowl of pho.
+We combine the bone broth to the meat broth in order to create an interesting bowl of pho.
 But before we go there we will go through additional steps.

 After we have simmered our broth from 10 – 12 hours, we discard the bones but not after we strain out all the juice from the bones using a perforated tray.
 We put it back into our bone broth.